yalelibrary-metadata-services/alma_lookups/normalization_rules/README.md

 ### Output
 - If an exact match exists in the called dataset, a new `$9` with value `TRUE` is appended in `245`.
 - External files within GitHub’s size upload limit can be successfully called.
 - Files above 25 MB but under 100 MB cannot be uploaded via the GitHub web interface, but can be pushed through a local Git client/terminal.
+- Git Large File Storage can upload larger files but cannot perform lookups.

 ### Future Considerations
 - Test whether rules can follow index paths and locate the correct files based on conditions.